fishcus/KAP-manual/en/integration/cognos.en.md

 The Kyligence ODBC driver needs to be installed in the machine or virtual environment where your Cognos Server is installed.

+### Prerequisite

+- The version of Cognos Framework manager needs to be consistent with Cognos server.

+- **The version of 32-bit ODBC Driver needs to be consistent** in Framework manager and Cognos server.

+  > If you installed 64-bit ODBC Driver before, please uninstall it at first

+- The name of DSN needs to be consistent in both Framework manager and Cognos server.

 ### Create a Data Source in Cognos

 Depending on your business scenario, you may need to create a new project or simply use an existing project to create the data source for Kyligence Enterprise.
 In the example, we will start with a new project.